Go Back

 Various tools facilitate the iterative process:

-- Analytics Software: Google Analytics, Hotjar, Mixpanel
+Analytics software like Google Analytics, Hotjar, and Mixpanel provide usage data.

 Relationship to Other Methodologies